cburggie/CBD2/README.md

 * Fire Mastery also gives passive fire pierce
 * Lightning Mastery also gives passive lightning pierce
 * Energy Shield now synergizes with itself instead of Telekinesis
-* Chain Lightning has higher base damage
+* Chain Lightning has higher base damage (similar base damage to lightning, but worse synergies)

 ## To Do

 * add class specific crafted item recipes for amulets and circlets (good +skills)
-* allow replay of cow level somehow (can be done with cairn stone missiles, but messy)
+* allow replay of cow level somehow (can be done with cairn stone missiles, but messy (note that cairn stone missiles to cow level will crash the game if used outside act 1))